Editor's Note: This is a guest blog post by Jeannie Warrick and Janine Ritter, first-grade teachers at St. Pius X Catholic School in Indiana.

 To encourage our students to begin making their mark, we ask them to create Wanted posters!
 Before going to computer lab, we have the students pre-write their answers for the fields that will be on the Wanted poster.
 This gives them confidence as they learn to type and means that we have fewer hands up during our Wixie time because we have already answered student's questions about spelling.

-We first empower students by showing our first graders how to open Wixie templates on their own using the Templates tab at their Projects view.
+We first empower students by showing our first graders how to open Wixie templates on their own from their Wixie home page by opening the Templates folder in the list of folders on the left.
+To find the Wanted poster, they open Templates folder first and then the General folder.

-We show them all how to use the web cam option in the Library to capture an image of themselves and begin exploring more of the paint tools as they work to design their own dot.
+We show them all how to use the Image button on the toolbar and the camera option at the image dialog to capture an image of themselves.
+We also ask them to use the paint tools to design their own dot.

 Project 4: Addition sentences